lsempe77/lsempe77.github.io/content/authors/admin/_index.md

     date_start: 2013-09-01
     date_end: 2014-09-01
     thesis: Appraisal of a learning coaching strategy in Peru in a results-based rationality
-    date_end: 2020-12-31
-    summary: |
-      Thesis on _Why LLMs are awesome_.
-Supervised by [Prof Joe Smith](https://example.com).
-Presented papers at 5 IEEE conferences with the contributions being published in 2 Springer journals.
-    button:
-      text: 'Read Thesis'
       url: 'https://example.com'
   - area: MEng Artificial Intelligence
     institution: Massachusetts Institute of Technology